Application for Projects on JUQUEEN

 Please fill in the electronic questionnnaire completely and attach the project description and - if necessary - the supplemental material as pdf files.
 Please also note that you have to provide technical information on your jobs, so have these data available (see).

 Please make sure that your data are complete and check them.
-Finally, please print the application form and the PI agreement and send signed paper copies to the Coordination Office for the Allocation of Computing Time at JSC.
+Finally, please sign the application form and the PI agreement and send it by e-mail or by regular mail to the Coordination Office for the Allocation of Computing Time at JSC.

 Jülich Supercomputing Centre